 How to prevent phishing email breaches?
 Awareness training.
 Despite being one of the most effective ways to stop phishing breaches, most organizations would just as soon skip testing its workforce with simulation because security forces them to think about unpleasant situations.
 But it is possible to really engage users by simulating real-life experiences that drive the point home.
 Just as airline pilots train in flight simulators, computer users can learn by experiencing a simulated phishing attack in a controlled environment.
 How can you identify a phishing email if you’ve never been trained to do so?

 Sending a simulated phishing email into users’ inboxes at irregular intervals teaches a workforce to become vigilant and spot suspicious emails.
 Whether they fall for the simulated phishing email, or identify it as a threat and report it to security personnel, the experience will serve as a much better reminder to stay vigilant than sitting through a security lecture.

-As time goes on – and the simulation process is repeated – users will be become more aware of the threats presented by phishing emails, and what action to take when they identify a risk.
-With simulation, a workforce learns how to prevent phishing email breaches, thus mitigating the risk of a successful attack.
+As time goes on – and the simulation process is repeated – users will be more aware of the threats presented by phishing emails, and what action to take when they identify a risk.
+A workforce that learns how to identify phishing emails helps mitigate the risk of a successful attack.